Who is the leaflet for? What is its aim?

 Week two: The dose will be increased to 2mg per kilogram of your child’s body weight per day divided into three doses.
 This increase in dose will take place following an assessment to ensure compliance and tolerance of treatment.

 NB.
-It is important that you remember to bring your child’s propranolol to the all admissions to avoid delay in treatment.
+It is important that you remember to bring your child’s propranolol to the all admissions to avoid delay in treatment and check the strength of the dose you are giving

 Ongoing: The propranolol dose will be increased in line with your child’s weight gain at subsequent clinic visits/ telephone calls.
-The duration of treatment will be determined by your child’s referring consultant and will usually be continued until about one year of age, this will be depending on child’s response to treatment.
+The duration of treatment will be determined by your child’s referring consultant and will usually be continued until about 15 months (one year) of age, this will depending on child’s response to treatment.

 Follow-up care